MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 2. In the Microsoft 365 admin center, select **Teams &amp; groups** > **Active teams &amp; groups**.

-3. On the **Active teams and groups** page.

-4. Create a security group.
+3. On the **Active teams and groups** page,  create a security group.

 	- Navigate to the **Security groups** tab.
         - Select the **+ Add a security group** button.